-Negativity is generated in the Mental Dimension as a result of believing that the External World and its current circumstances, are much bigger and powerful than that of the Internal World, of you, to the point of feeling hopelessness, and believing that you are powerless against the External World.
+Negativity is generated in the Mental Dimension as a result of believing that the External World and its current circumstances are much bigger and more powerful than our Internal World, to the point of feeling hopelessness and believing that we are powerless against the External World.
 Indeed, negativity is hopelessness, and hopelessness is pity and weakness.

-To adopt a negative mindset is to create despair without being using one's mental powers to overcome the negative-inspiring objects.
-The assumption that the Internal World does not exist as internal, but as a tiny part of the External World, is what leads to hopelessness, of giving up instead of protecting and fortifying oneself from the impurity of the external stimuli.
-Thus, pessimistic people are voluntary slaves to the mercy of the External World.
+Adopting a negative mindset is to create despair without using one's mental powers to overcome the negative-inspiring objects.
+The assumption that the internal world does not exist as an internal world, but as a tiny part of the external world, is what leads to hopelessness, to giving up instead of protecting and fortifying oneself from the impurity of the external stimuli.
+Thus, pessimistic people are voluntary slaves to the mercy of the external world.

-To only think negatively about others, is to limit one's perception as a result of constantly using negative thinking in general.
+To only think negatively about others is to limit one's perception as a result of constantly using negative thinking in general.
 It is an unhealthy and ineffective way of protecting oneself from the might of the external stimuli.
-There is more into life than just the negative aspects about people, and there is no such thing as a purely-well person, just like there’s no such thing as a purely-lame one.
+There is more to life than just the negative aspects about people, and there is no such thing as a purely well person, just as there is no such thing as a purely lame one.
 The human personality is much more complex than its negative aspects which compose it.

-This is negativity - to kneel and bow your head in surrender to a mighty force.
-This is optimism - to stare directly into the mighty force, and remain a separated force, like a statue in a massive flood of rain.
-Even if the rain is to consume the space that surrounds the statue, it does not consume the statue itself.
+This is negativity: to kneel and bow one's head in surrender to a mighty force.
+This is optimism: to stare directly into the mighty force and remain a separate force, like a statue in a massive flood of rain.
+Even if the rain consumes the space that surrounds the statue, it does not consume the statue itself.